Bilal-S/iis2tomcat/BonCodeAJP13/ReadMe Notes.txt

 Version 1.0.39 Updates:
 * Upd: associate ReadTimeout setting with errand connection timeout and default to 120000 (2 minutes)
 * Upd: Remove WriteTimeout setting

+Version 1.0.40 Updates:
+* Fix: do not allow remote call for setup of WindowsEventSource.
+This will lead to uneccessary error messages.

 --------------------------------------